- Understanding Chronic Kidney Disease

 - Choosing a Medicare Advantage plan with prescription coverage means you’ll be fully insured.
 You won’t need a separate prescription plan like Medicare Part D, which has its own premium.

-- Medicare Advantage offers benefits you can’t get with traditional Medicare.
-These include dental, vision, hearing, and transportation.
+- Medicare Advantage may include additional benefits you can’t get with traditional Medicare.
+These may include routine dental, vision, and hearing.

 - Medicare Advantage plans are managed by private health insurance companies.
 Traditional Medicare plans are managed by the federal government.